+1 727 458 5882

 Make the most of your visit to Vilnius with our fully customizable private tour.
 Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
 Highly professional private tour guides, expert drivers and fast-track admission to museums will make your trip to Vilnius a truly memorable one!

-Old town is where Vilius began.
-It's full with the medieval charm and beauty.
+The Old Town is where Vilnius began.
+It's full of medieval charm and beauty.
 It's 74 quarters large, with 70 streets and lanes numbering 1487 buildings.
-It is a place where some of Europe's greatest architectural styles—gothic, renaissance, baroque and neoclassical—stand side by side and complement each other.
-Pilies Street is the Old Town's main artery and the hub of cafe and street market life.
+It is a place where some of Europe's most significant architectural styles—gothic, renaissance, baroque, and neoclassical—stand side by side and complement each other.
+Pilies Street is the Old Town's main artery and the hub of cafes and street market life.
 The main street of Vilnius, Gediminas Avenue, is partially located in the Old Town.
 The central squares in the Old Town are the Cathedral Square and the Town Hall Square.

 The Cathedral Basilica of St Stanislaus and St Ladislaus of Vilnius is the heart of Catholic spiritual life in Lithuania.
 It's the main site for the coronations of the Grand Dukes of Lithuania and the burial place for many famous people from Lithuanian and Polish history.
-Inside, there are more than forty works of art dating from the 16th through 19th centuries, including frescoes and paintings of various sizes.
+Inside, there are more than forty works of art dating from the 16th through the 19th centuries, including frescoes and paintings of various sizes.
 During the restoration of the Cathedral, the altars of a presumed pagan temple and the original floor, laid during the reign of King Mindaugas, were uncovered.
-In addition, the remains of the cathedral built in 1387 were also located.
-A fresco dating from the end of the 14th century, the oldest known fresco in Lithuania, was found on the wall of one of the cathedral's underground chapels.
+Besides, the remains of the Cathedral built in 1387 were also found.
+A mural dating from the end of the 14th century, the oldest known fresco painting in Lithuania, was found on the wall of one of the Cathedral's underground chapels.

 St. Peter and St. Paul's Church is a Roman Catholic church.
 It is the centerpiece of a former monastery complex of the Canons Regular of the Lateran.
 Its interior has masterful compositions of some 2,000 stucco figures by Giovanni Pietro Perti and ornamentation by Giovanni Maria Galli and is unique in Europe.
 The church is considered a masterpiece of the Polish-Lithuanian Commonwealth Baroque.

 Gediminas was 14th century Grand Duke of Lithuania.
 He is credited with founding this political entity and expanding its territory from the Baltic Sea to the Black Sea.
-Also he is one of the most significant individuals in early Lithuanian history, as was responsible for both building Vilnius, the capital of Lithuania, and establishing a dynasty that can be traced to other European monarchies such as Poland, Hungary and Bohemia.
-Gedinimas also began the construction of the first fortifications.
+Also, he is one of the most significant individuals in early Lithuanian history, as he was responsible for both building Vilnius, the capital of Lithuania, and establishing a dynasty that can be traced to other European monarchies such as Poland, Hungary, and Bohemia.
+Gediminas also began the construction of the first fortifications.
 The three-floor tower was rebuilt in 1930 on the spot of the original medieval fort.
 Some remnants of the old castle have been restored, guided by archaeological research.

 Pilies Street (literally, "Castle Street") is one of the main streets in the Old Town, running from Cathedral Square to the Town Hall Square.
-Souvenir shops offer amberware and amber jewelry as well as linen clothes.
+Souvenir shops offer amber goods and amber jewelry, as well as linen clothes.
 You can find the works of the local artists on the numerous stalls along the street.
-It is also known for the Kaziukas Fair, when folk artists from all four corners of Lithuania gather here to display and sell their latest merchandise.
+It is also known for the Kaziukas Fair when folk artists from all four corners of Lithuania gather here to display and sell their latest merchandise.

-It was originally constructed in the 15th century for the rulers of the Grand Duchy of Lithuania and the future Kings of Poland.
+It was initially constructed in the 15th century for the rulers of the Grand Duchy of Lithuania and the future Kings of Poland.
 The palace, located in the lower castle of Vilnius, evolved over the years and prospered during the 16th and mid-17th centuries.
-For four centuries the palace was the political, administrative and cultural centre of the Polish–Lithuanian Commonwealth.
+For four centuries, the palace was the political, administrative and cultural center of the Polish–Lithuanian Commonwealth.
 It was demolished in 1801.
 Work on a new palace started in 2002 on the site of the original building, and it was opened in 2009.

 Radziwiłł Palace is a Late Renaissance palace.
-It was the largest but second in importance of Radziwiłłs' palaces in Vilnius.
-Most of it was destroyed in late 17th century, only the northern wing of the palace survived.
-Eventually, it was restored in the 1980s and a division of the Lithuanian Art Museum is located there today.
+It was the largest but second in importance of Radziwiłłs' palace in Vilnius.
+Most of it was destroyed in the late 17th century, only the northern wing of the palace survived.
+Eventually, it was restored in the 1980s, and a division of the Lithuanian Art Museum is located there today.

-Užupis is a neighborhood in Vilnius' old town.
+Užupis is a neighborhood in Vilnius's old town.
 Užupis means "the other side of the river" in the Lithuanian language and refers to the Vilnia River.
-The district has been popular with artists for some time, and has been compared to Montmartre in Paris, due to its bohemic and laissez-faire atmosphere.
+The district has been popular with artists for some time and has been compared to Montmartre in Paris due to its bohemian and laissez-faire atmosphere.
 On April 1, 1997, the district declared itself an independent republic (The Republic of Užupis).
 Užupis is quite small and isolated, being only about 148 acres (0.60 km2) in size; it has around 7,000 inhabitants, nearly 1,000 being artists.

-Trakai Castle is located on an island in Lake Galvė, some 30 minutes drive away from Vilnius.
-Trakai was one of the main centers of the Grand Duchy of Lithuania and the castle held great strategic importance.
-It is the most spectacular of Lithiania's remaining castles, with tall brick walls and wooden walkways.
+Trakai Castle is located on an island in Lake Galvė, and some 30 minutes drive away from Vilnius.
+Trakai was one of the leading centers of the Grand Duchy of Lithuania, and the castle held great strategic importance.
+It is the most spectacular of Lithuania's remaining forts, with tall brick walls and wooden walkways.

 According to your pre-selected museum preferences, your guide will already have a fully customized tour program which you will follow during your private exploration of Vilnius.